superneko160/Classification_Gochiusa/README.md

 # Classification_Gochiusa
-"Is your order a rabbit?"
+"Is the Order a Rabbit?"
 Classification of characters in.

 ## Classes(Character)
  - Chino